19th July 2018 by Jess

 A lot of people make great choices for breakfast and lunch, but get completely derailed by 3pm.
 Even the best intentions can get side tracked by the simple need for a pick-me-up!

 When you leave hours between each meal, if you are one of those people who are sensitive to your blood sugar levels dropping, symptoms from irritability, lack of focus, fatigue and overeating can occur.
-Roll on the post overeating guilt and disappointment at the lack of willpower!

 Did you know that small but consistent meals make blood sugar crashes far less likely?
 This means you'll keep a clear head when it comes to food choices, rather than letting sugar crashes make the decisions for you!